winslettemicah/Tableau/README.md

 ## [Project 5: World COVID Data](https://public.tableau.com/app/profile/winslette.micah.sanidad/viz/WorldCOVIDData_16916776231150/WorldCovidData?publish=yes)

 This is the first Tableau project I did while taking the certification by Break Into Tech.
-The dashboard shows the vaccination rates of the different regions and countries in the world.
-It also showed the vaccination rates of each of the different income groups.
+The dashboard shows the 1uantified COVID-19 vaccination rates over time, by country and regions, and by income group; published a Tableau dashboard to visualize results.